NCPRD announces development of new “Hidden Falls” park

 This new 0.84-mile segment of paved multi-use trail will provide a key link in the regional trail system and serve as a pedestrian corridor to connect local public facilities such as Oregon Trail Elementary School and Pioneer Park to the west, as well as Rock Creek Middle School and Hood View Park to the east.

-“The Hidden Falls property is something special and we’ve been dedicated over the past several years to finding creative solutions to protect the falls and surrounding habitat.” said NCPRD Director Scott Archer.
+“The Hidden Falls property is something special and we’ve been dedicated over the past several years to finding creative solutions to protect the falls and surrounding habitat.” said NCPRD Director.
 “Through the collaborative partnership with Icon Construction, we’re able to preserve Hidden Falls so the public can enjoy access to the natural beauty and serenity of this urban oasis for generations to come.”

 Following in the footsteps of a similarly successful public-private partnership that brought the nearby Pioneer Park to life in 2013, NCPRD and Icon Construction began collaborating on Hidden Falls three years ago, working to identify funding sources to make the complex development and preservation project come together.